sanjana-roy/sanjana-roy.github.io/Dorian/Dorian.md

 - your expectation of a reproduction workflow based on the reading and Dorian analysis
 - your final workflow after completing the lab

 The analysis did not include any significant changes from the code and methodology produced by Holler (2021).
 Minor changes were made in the number of baseline tweets that were pulled from Twitter, which were based on the number of tornado tweets obtained.
 The word pairs network also used a lower count of 12 instead of 30 to graph the word cloud, according to the smaller set of data obtained.
 Certain map parameters were adjusted for better visualization and clearer labelling of graphs, and a map showing the "Normalized Tweet Difference" was also created.
-Bot data was analysed using the following code:
+Bot data was analysed using the following code and included in Figure 4 to visualise twitter activity:

 ```r
 tornado <- tornado %>%